-SLATE is a multidisciplinary doctoral program for students with an interest in second language acquisition and bilingualism/foreign/second language teaching.
+SLATE is a multidisciplinary doctoral concentration for students with an interest in second language acquisition and bilingualism/foreign/second language teaching.
 Students cannot earn a Ph.D. in SLATE; instead, students in this program earn a Graduate Concentration in Second Language Acquisition and Teacher Education in conjunction with a Ph.D. in one of the cooperating units.
+All applications for doctoral study must be made to the home department, not to SLATE.
 For information on application and specific requirements, please go to the Student Information Overview.

 Students in the SLATE program can work with affiliated faculty from a number of different academic units across the campus.
 Co-operating faculty hold appointments in various units in the College of Education, College of Liberal Arts and Sciences, and College of Applied Health Sciences, including the following: